 - Set your jump rope aside but jump as though you still had one in your hands.

 - When you reach your fifth rep, jump higher — about six to eight inches off the ground.

 - As you jump, whip the imaginary rope once very quickly with your wrists.
-Don't make the mistake of trying to swing the rope (real or imaginary) twice — swing it hard once and let the momentum carry it around twice.
+After swinging the rope hard once, allow the momentum to carry it around twice.

-- Perform 10 single-unders.
+- Perform 10 single unders.